MrAlexSee/Fingerprints/README.md

 ## Compilation

 Add Boost library to the path for compilation by setting `BOOST_DIR` in the makefile.
 Requires Boost program options module to be compiled for static linking.
+Requires support for the C++14 standard.

 Type `make` for optimized compile.
 Comment out `OPTFLAGS` in the makefile in order to disable optimization.